 The following documents detail the process required for projects substituting credits or credit criteria from newer versions of the Green Star – Communities rating tool.

 If a project is registered under a previous version of the Green Star – Communities rating tool, the applicant may choose to formally update the version of the rating tool (e.g. move from version 0.0, 0.1, 0.2, v1.0 to version 1.1), to achieve the project's certification.
-For additional details on this process, please contact the Sustainability Services team.
+For additional details on this process, please contact the Market Engagement team.

 The Cross Claim approach has been developed for circumstances where there are buildings located within the boundary of a Green Star – Communities project seeking to be assessed under the Green Star – Design & As Built rating tool.